yegamble/myTimeGoogleCalendarSync/README.md

 # myGoogleCalendar

-NOTE: AD OF 6/2/2023 TARGET HAS DISABLED LOGGING IN WITH A SECURITY QUESTION.
+NOTE: AS OF 6/2/2023 TARGET HAS DISABLED LOGGING IN WITH A SECURITY QUESTION.
 You are more than welcome to fork this and figure out your own custom way to use this code.